-Antwerp scavenger hunt
+Antwerp scavenger hunt and city tour

-Antwerp scavenger hunt was created to offer you the best way to explore a beautiful city of Belgium.
+Antwerp scavenger hunt and city tour was created to offer you the best way to explore a beautiful city of Belgium.
 Antwerp is a port city on Belgium’s River Scheldt, with history dating to the Middle Ages.
 In its center, the centuries-old Diamond District houses thousands of diamond traders, cutters and polishers.
 Antwerp’s Flemish Renaissance architecture is typified by the Grote Markt, a central square in the old town.

 Explore Antwerp, playing our scavenger hunt !